hashimshafiq/github-cli/README.md

 # github-cli
-GITHUB CLI interface in Python
+A github command line interface written in Python.